How to Create, Edit or Delete a Gmail Alias

 And voilà.
 The next time you create a campaign in Mailmeteor, you’ll be able to send a bulk email with your new email alias.

-This article was written by Corentin Brossault, Mailmeteor's CEO.
-Mailmeteor is a simple & privacy-focused emailing software for Gmail.
+This guide was written by Corentin Brossault, founder at Mailmeteor.
+Mailmeteor is a simple & privacy-focused emailing software.
 Trusted by millions of users worldwide, it is often considered as the best Gmail mail merge to send mass personalized emails.
+Give us a try and let us know what you think!

 Published in: